dbvisel/tapestryviewer/README.md

 ### think about

+ - make a version of this which works with SQLite rather than Google Sheets
  - rich text editor: maybe Lexical: https://lexical.dev (though that's still new!)
  - tv archive: right now I can't get captions because they're set to private
  - tree navigation